acumberlander/project-management-board/README.md

 # Project Management Board

-This the 3rd project from the "React Projects" book from Packt Publishing.
+This is the 3rd project from the "React Projects" book from Packt Publishing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).